-In an effort to be kind to the environment, this handbook will be updated as needed and posted on our website.
-Should any of these policies and/or procedures be updated, revised, or otherwise changed, parents will be notified electronically.
+In our efforts to support environmental sustainability, this handbook will be regularly updated and available on our website.
+Should any policies or procedures be modified, parents will receive electronic notifications.
+Policies are reviewed and updated annually.

-The following packet contains detailed information about our center.
-Please take the time to read all the pages to help you better understand our program and philosophy.
-If you have any questions, please feel free to contact the school director.
+Contained within this packet is comprehensive information about our center.
+We kindly request that you thoroughly review all pages to gain a better understanding of our program and philosophy.
+If you have any questions, please do not hesitate to contact the school director.